GoogleCloudPlatform/federated-learning/testing/README.md

 ### Test firewall rules

 - Print the nodes in the cluster.
-The node names include the name of the node-pool.
+The node names include the name of the node pool.
 Note that the nodes do not have External IP addresses as this is a private cluster.
 `kubectl get nodes -o wide`

-- GKE nodes receieve a label with the node-pool name.
-Print the nodes in the dedicated tenant node-pool.
+- GKE nodes receieve a label with the node pool name.
+Print the nodes in the dedicated tenant node pool.
 `kubectl get nodes -l cloud.google.com/gke-nodepool=$TENANT-pool`

 - Show the Service Account attached to the cluster nodes.
 The tenant pool nodes use a dedicated Service Account